cpeetersburg/vagrant-kubernetes/Readme.md

 ## Virtual Machine configuration
-You can change the hostnames, cpu and memory assigments and the IDs of each vm by changing the parameters in the HOSTS variable.
-Please be aware that kubeadm requires each machine to have at least 2 CPUs
+You can change the hostnames, cpu and memory assigments and the IDs of each vm by changing the parameters in the `HOSTS` variable.

-You can also change the vagrant base box by configuring the IMAGE variable.
+You can also change the vagrant base box by configuring the `IMAGE` variable.
-Be aware that only centos/7 is supported for this Vagrantfile.
-All modifications of the IMAGE variable are at own risk!
+Be aware that only `centos/7` is supported for this Vagrantfile.
+All modifications of the `IMAGE` variable are at own risk!

 ## Kubernetes configuration
 You can select which network add-on you'd like to use by changing the